-To ensure that the data fit the proposed theory, measurement models were evaluated (Barclay, Higgins &.
-Thomson, 1995, Chin 1998, Compeau & Huff, 1999; Yi & Davis, 2003; Afthanorhan, 2013).
-The confirmation of the statistical significance of path coefficients in the model was ensured throughout the evaluation of the structural model using a bootstrapping procedure (5000 sub-samples; Hernández-Perlines, Moreno-García, & Yañez-Araque, 2016).
+To ensure that the data fit the proposed theory, measurement models were evaluated (Afthanorhan, 2013; Barclay, Higgins, & Thomson, 1995; Chin, 1998; Compeau & Huff, 1999; Yi & Davis, 2003).
+The confirmation of the statistical significance of path coefficients in the model was ensured throughout the evaluation of the structural model using a bootstrapping procedure (5000 sub-samples; Hernández-Perlines et al., 2016).

-5.1.
-PLS Results
+4.1.
+PLS results

-The PLS model was interpreted and analyzed in two steps in order to ensure the validity and reliability of the measurement scales: (a) interpretation of the measurement model; and (b) interpretation of the structural model (Barclay, Higgins &.
-Thomson, 1995).
+The PLS model was interpreted and analyzed in two steps in order to ensure the validity and reliability of the measurement scales: (a) interpretation of the measurement model; and (b) interpretation of the structural model (Barclay et al., 1995).

-5.1.1.
-Analysis of the Measurement Model
+4.1.1.
+Analysis of the measurement model

 This model contains six reflective constructs and one second-order construct which includes latent variable scores for the four dimensions of CQ (a similar methodological approach was also taken by Zaim, Tatoglu, & Zaim, 2007; Bruhn, Georgi, & Hadwich, 2008; Zhang et al., 2011).
-Table 2 and Table 3 present the parameters used to evaluate internal consistency and reliability.
+Tables 2 and 3 present the parameters used to evaluate internal consistency and reliability.

-The results indicate that the items measured in this research possess statistically significant (t-values greater than 2.58; Hair, Black, Babin, Anderson, & Tatham, 1998) and satisfactory loadings values (>0.7; Hair et al., 1998; de Pablo González, Pardo, & Perlines, 2014).
-The loadings below 0.7 (4 items) were kept in the model as they were not critically low and still had theoretical importance for the construct definition (Okazaki & Tailor, 2008).
+The results indicate that the items measured in this research possess statistically significant (t-values > 2.58; Hair, Black, Babin, Anderson, & Tatham, 1998) and satisfactory loadings values (> 0.7; Hair et al., 1998; de Pablo González, Pardo, & Perlines, 2014).
+The loadings below 0.7 (4 items) were kept in the model as they were not critically low and still had theoretical importance for the construct definition (Okazaki & Taylor, 2008).
 Cronbach's Alpha's levels for all latent constructs were above 0.7, demonstrating unidimensionality and high internal consistency of the measurement scale (Kline, 2011).
-The composite reliability of all seven constructs is above 0.8 and below 0.95, which is acceptable according to Nunnally & Bernstein (1994).
-Finally, the convergence validity, which relies on the average variance extracted (AVE) and presents how much of the latent constructs variance is explained by the indicators, was above the recommended value of 0.5 for all constructs (Hair, Black, Babin, & Andersonl.
-2010).
+The composite reliability of all seven constructs is above 0.8 and below 0.95, which is acceptable according to Nunnally and Bernstein (1994).
+Finally, the convergence validity, which relies on the average variance extracted (AVE) and presents how much of the latent constructs variance is explained by the indicators, was above the recommended value of 0.5 for all constructs (Hair, Black, Babin, & Anderson, 2010).
 The model's discriminant validity also relies on AVE.
-Correlations between each pair of latent constructs do not exceed the square root of each construct's AVE (Fornell & Larcker, 1981), with the exception of the second-order formative construct (CQ-HCM) and the latent constructs it comprises, as foreseen by Hair, Hult, Ringle, & Sarstedt, (2017).
+Correlations between each pair of latent constructs do not exceed the square root of each construct's AVE (Fornell & Larcker, 1981), with the exception of the second-order formative construct (CQ-HCM) and the latent constructs it comprises, as foreseen by Hair et al. (2017).
 One of the critiques of the PLS-SEM technique is that it does not contain adequate global measures of model fit.
-However, since the PLS-SEM technique is focused more on prediction than on explanatory modelling, the overall fit measures are questionable, and researchers are advised to avoid its use (Hair, Ringle, & Sarstedt, 2011; Henseler & Sarstedt, 2013; Hair, Hult, Ringle, & Sarstedt, 2017).
+However, since the PLS-SEM technique is focused more on prediction than on explanatory modeling, the overall fit measures are questionable, and researchers are advised to avoid its use (Hair et al., 2017; Hair, Ringle, & Sarstedt, 2011; Henseler & Sarstedt, 2013).

-5.1.2.
-Analysis of the Structural Model
+4.1.2.
+Analysis of the structural model

 The analysis of the structural model relies on the evaluation of the statistical significance of structural coefficients presented in the PLS model.
 Structural coefficients correspond to β values in the Ordinary Least Squares regression (Henseler, Ringle, & Sinkovics, 2009), however we used a bootstrap method (5000 sub-samples; Hernández-Perlines et al., 2016) instead.
 The study confirms H1a: direct effect between CQ and CKT.
-The direct effect is positive and is statistically significant (β = .216; t = 2.226; p<.05; see Figure 2).
-Furthermore, the estimation of the indirect effect of each dimension of CQ on CKT through CQ-HCM, which is theoretically defined in HCM modelling as a full mediator in this process (Hair et al., 2017), shows positive and significant results (Table 4).
+The direct effect is positive and is statistically significant (β = .216; t = 2.226; p < .05; see Fig. 2).
+Furthermore, the estimation of the indirect effect of each dimension of CQ on CKT through CQ-HCM, which is theoretically defined in HCM modeling as a full mediator in this process (Hair et al., 2017), shows positive and significant results (Table 4).